 3* An interesting read into why many modern management techniques do not work and actually harm companies.
 As a leading management consultant DeMarco shows many counterproductive practices in four sections – Slack, Lost But Making Good Time, Change And Growth, and Risk And Risk Management.
 A fun and light book clarifing some, personally I learnt more on deserved and undeserved trust.
 Worth reading if you are in management.

-3* A thoughtful and highly illustrated book on traditional versus modern styles of leadership and organisational behaviour.
+3* A thoughtful and highly illustrated book on traditional versus modern styles of leadership and organizational behavior.

 Set the stage